-1. If you are still getting disability benefits when you reach your full retirement age, your benefits will be changed automatically to retirement benefits.
+- If you are still getting disability benefits when you reach your full retirement age, your benefits will be changed automatically to retirement benefits.
 Generally speaking, the benefit amount usually remains the same.
 When you reach full retirement SSA will automatically convert your disability benefits to retirement benefits.
 Starting the month you reach retirement age, you will get benefits with no limit on your earnings.
-(For more about how long your benefits will last see the “Question of the Month” article in this newsletter.)

-4. Are you a new parent?
-Your baby is likely eligible for benefits.
-If you become the parent of a child after you begin receiving Social Security benefits and the child is in your care, be sure to notify SSA so that the child also can receive benefits.
+- Are you a new parent?
+Your child is likely eligible for benefits.
+If you become the parent of a child after you begin receiving Social Security disability benefits and the child is in your care, be sure to notify SSA so that the child also can receive benefits.

-5. If you refuse vocational rehabilitation your benefits can be terminated.
-When you applied for disability benefits, information about you and your impairment may have been sent to the Nebraska or Iowa Vocational Rehabilitation Office or other provider of vocational rehabilitation services.
+- If you refuse vocational rehabilitation your benefits can be terminated.
+When you applied for disability benefits, information about you and your impairment may have been sent to the Nebraska or Iowa Vocational Rehabilitation Services office or other provider of vocational rehabilitation services.
 If they offer you services and you refuse them without good reason, your monthly benefits may be withheld.

-8. When you move, you must notify Social Security.
-Even though Social Security benefits are paid by direct deposit, Social Security must have your correct address on file.
+- When you move, you must notify Social Security.
+Even though Social Security disability benefits are paid by direct deposit, Social Security must have your correct address on file.
 Your benefits will be stopped if SSA is unable to contact you.

 Contact the Omaha Social Security Benefits Attorneys at Cuddigan Law